john-bieren/setlist-scraper/README.md

 ```

 Run `main.py`.
 Upon completion, the data will be saved in two .csv files:
-* `concerts.csv`, which contains information about each concert.
+* `concerts.csv`, which contains information about the concerts.
-* `songs.csv`, which contains information about each song played at each concert, and can be joined with `concerts.csv`.
+* `songs.csv`, which contains information about the songs performed at each concert.

+Using analysis software, you can join `concerts.csv` to `songs.csv` using their `key` and `concerts_key` columns, respectively.